 Working on Peel forced us to think a lot about branding.

 Branding has a place and a purpose, but brands can push their luck sometimes.
-While strong brands have an element of signaling, other brands (especially tech & accessory brands) just use this as an opportunity to advertise.
+With strong brands there’s an element of signaling but sometimes brands (especially tech & accessory brands) just use this as an opportunity to advertise.

 How It’s Made